fnagel/t3extblog/Documentation/Configuration/Index.rst

-persistence.enableAutomaticCacheClearing    Enable automatic clearing of the cache settings.blogName                           Name of your blog settings.previewHiddenRecords               Enable preview of hidden records (see usermanual) settings.blogsystem                         All settings of your blogsystem, i.e. pagination, commenthandling... settings.subscriptionManager                Configure the subscriptionprocess, i.e. adminmail, notification... settings.categories                         Some settings for the categorie-module settings.latestPosts                        Some settings for the latest posts module settings.latestComments                     Some settings for the latest comments module
+persistence.enableAutomaticCacheClearing    Enable automatic clearing of the cache settings.blogName                           Name of your blog settings.previewHiddenRecords               Enable preview of hidden records (see usermanual) settings.blogsystem                         All settings of your blog system, i.e. pagination, comment handling... settings.subscriptionManager                Configure the subscription process, i.e. admin email, notification email... settings.blogSubscription                   Configure blog (new post) subscription form settings.categories                         Some settings for the categorie-module settings.latestPosts                        Some settings for the latest posts module settings.latestComments                     Some settings for the latest comments module